Azure/Azure-Proactive-Resiliency-Library/docs/content/services/storage/storage-Account/_index.md

 <br><br>

-### ST-9 - Upgrade legacy storage accounts to v2 storage accounts
+### ST-9 - Consider upgrading legacy storage accounts to v2 storage accounts

 **Category: System Efficiency**

-**Impact: Medium**
+**Impact: Low**

 **Guidance**

-General-purpose v2 storage accounts support the latest Azure Storage features and incorporate all of the functionality of general-purpose v1 and Blob storage accounts.
-General-purpose v2 accounts are recommended for most storage scenarios.
-General-purpose v2 accounts deliver the lowest per-gigabyte capacity prices for Azure Storage, as well as industry-competitive transaction prices.
-General-purpose v2 accounts support default account access tiers of hot or cool and blob level tiering between hot, cool, or archive.
+General-purpose v2 accounts are recommended for most storage scenarios with the latest features or the lowest per-gigabyte pricing.
+Legacy account types (Standard general-purpose v1 and Blob Storage) aren’t recommended by Microsoft, but may be used in certain scenarios.
+Please consider the scenarios (classic compatibility, transaction-intensive, etc.) listed in the documentation and upgrade legacy storage accounts to v2 storage accounts when applicable.

 Upgrading to a general-purpose v2 storage account from your general-purpose v1 or Blob storage accounts is straightforward.
 There's no downtime or risk of data loss associated with upgrading to a general-purpose v2 storage account.
 Upgrading a general-purpose v1 or Blob storage account to general-purpose v2 is permanent and cannot be undone.